Accessibility Statement

 Documentation and Forms

-• We can assist with form completion if needed
+I can assist with form completion, if needed

 Assistance Animals

-Service animals and assistance dogs are welcome in our therapy spaces in accordance with UK Equality Act 2010 and US Americans with Disabilities Act (ADA) requirements.
+Registered service animals and assistance dogs are welcome in the therapy spaces that I utilize in accordance with UK Equality Act 2010.

 Feedback and Requests